Observing the Moon: Tycho

 The photograph also shows well the rays caused by the ejecta spewed out at the time of the impact that formed Tycho.
 (Hopefully, the printed image shows some of the detail of the original photo.)
 While these rays don't stand out well around first or last quarter phases, they become very prominent as the moon nears full.
 It is this ray system which most strongly supports the impact theory of Tycho's origin, and the origin of other craters as well.

 The lunar robotic vehicle Surveyor 7 landed on the outer slope of Tycho in January 1968.
 By the time the sun had set two weeks after landing, Surveyor had transmitted to Earth about 21,000 images of the rugged surroundings.
-If you have Internet access, info on this mission and images are available at the URL:
+Info on this mission and images are available at the URL:

 Finally, the sharp-eyed British observer, Thomas Webb, called attention to the fact that Tycho is visible to the naked eye at full moon.
 It should appear as a small bright spot.
 Although I've tried several times, I have not been able to see it naked eye.
 Care to test your eyesight?Published in the January 2000 issue of the NightTimes